oktadev/okta-blog/_source/_posts/2018-12-13-build-basic-app-spring-boot-jpa.md

 }
 ```

 The **groups** claim carries the groups to which the user is assigned.
-The user you're using to sign into the developer.okta.com website will also be a member of both the "Everyone" group and the "Admin" group.
+The user you're using to sign into the Okta Admin Console will also be a member of both the "Everyone" group and the "Admin" group.

 To get Spring Boot and the resource server to play nicely with group-based authorization, you need to make a few changes to the code.